Streetcars in New Orleans: The coming of electrification

 A number of experiments were tried out over the next few decades in an attempt to find a better method than horses or mules for propulsion of streetcars.
 These included an overhead cable car system (an underground cable, such as was eventually developed in San Francisco, was impossible because of the high water table under New Orleans); a walking beam system; pneumatic propulsion; an ammonia locomotive; a "Thermo-specific" system using super-heated water; and the Lamm Fireless engine.
 Lamm engines were actually adopted and used for a time on the New Orleans and Carrollton line, which had previously used steam locomotives.
 That line gradually gave up steam locomotives because of the objections of residents along the line to the smoke, soot, and noise.
 The area between the town of Carrollton and the City of New Orleans was sparsely populated with large swaths of agricultural land when the line was laid out in the 1830s; by the latter 19th century it was almost completely urbanized.
 Carrollton was annexed to New Orleans in 1874.
 Due to this increased urbanization, horsecars were used on the entire line.

 Electrical propulsion of streetcars finally won out over all the other experimental methods.
 Electric powered streetcars made their first appearance in New Orleans on the Carrollton line on February 1, 1893.
 The line was also extended out Carrollton Avenue and renamed St. Charles.

 Other companies followed suit.
 Over the next few years, almost all the streetcar lines of all six companies were electrified, including the West End steam line; the few lines that remained animal powered, such as the Girod and Poydras, were discontinued.
-Also, operations of the six companies began to be consolidated at this time, beginning with formation of the New Orleans Traction Co., which took over operation of the New Orleans City and Lake RR (an 1883 renaming of the New Orleans City RR) and the Crescent City RR in 1892.
+Also, operations of the six companies began to be consolidated at this time, beginning with formation of the New Orleans Traction Company, which took over operation of the New Orleans City and Lake RR (an 1883 renaming of the New Orleans City RR) and the Crescent City RR in 1892.
 New Orleans Traction became the New Orleans City RR in 1899, the second company to use that name.
 The Canal and Claiborne company was merged into the New Orleans and Carrollton in 1899.
-Then in 1902, New Orleans Railways Co. took over operation of all city streetcars, and in 1905 the operating company became New Orleans Railway and Light Co.
-Final consolidation of ownership as well as operation finally became reality in 1922 with the formation of New Orleans Public Service Incorporated (commonly abbreviated NOPSI, never NOPS).
+Then in 1902, New Orleans Railways Company took over operation of all city streetcars, and in 1905 the operating company became New Orleans Railway and Light Company Final consolidation of ownership as well as operation finally became reality in 1922 with the formation of New Orleans Public Service Incorporated (commonly abbreviated NOPSI, never NOPS).